socialray/makahiki-ktuh/doc/challenge-design-name-settings.rst

 Specify the About page text
 ---------------------------

-This form enables you to customize the text that appears on the About Page:
+This form enables you to customize the text that appears on the About Page.

+.. note:: Configuration of this section is **optional**, if you are satisfied with the default values.

 .. figure:: figs/configuration/configuration-challenge-design-about-page.png
    :width: 600 px